gaurav-hegde/QBlockVegMess_Frontend/README.md

-## Krishak
+## Amruth

-The frontend code for Krishak a web application for farmers.
+The frontend code for Amruth a web application for farmers.